 Not all of the deaths we investigate require us to complete an autopsy, however, if an autopsy is completed the Medical Examiner assigned to the case will complete an Autopsy Report.
-Due to County-imposed staffing and budgetary constraints the turnaround time for autopsy reports can be up to 6 months until 2013, and unless restricted by policy (see Public records Act Request policy below), a copy may be obtained from the Medical Examiner-Coroner’s Office upon request.
+Autopsy reports can take up to 3 to 6 months for completion, and unless restricted by policy (see Public records Act Request policy below), a copy may be obtained from the Medical Examiner-Coroner’s Office upon request.

 Not all cases we investigate require toxicology tests, but when appropriate the tests are completed and a laboratory report is submitted to the Coroner’s Office for review.
 Although the information contained within the Toxicology Report is also contained within the Autopsy Report, it is a separate report that unless restricted by policy, (see Public Records Act Request policy below), may be obtained in the same manner and at the same time as the Autopsy Report.